 Your strategy for price realization should provide options for tailoring your products to specific customer segments.
 One way to do that is with services.
 Services can be very effective at helping customers get the highest utilization and value delivered, thereby increasing customer loyalty and willingness to pay.

-Optimize Your Strategy
+Optimize Your Strategy for No Mistakes

 When it comes to running a successful business, optimizing your pricing strategy is just as important as managing sales volume and growth.
 Savvy companies will need to research and identify the various market segments they appeal to, and re-engineer their marketing and service operations to meet those customers’ needs.